-REPORTING ENTITY AND DESCRIPTION OF THE BUSINESS
+1. REPORTING ENTITY AND DESCRIPTION OF THE BUSINESS

-Sinopec Canada Energy Ltd. ("SCEL" or the "Company") is incorporated under the Business Corporations Act (Alberta).
-The principal place of business of the Company is 112 - 4th Avenue SW, Calgary, Alberta, Canada T2P 0H3.
-The registered office of the Company is 3500, 855 2nd Street SW, Calgary, Alberta, Canada T2P 4J8.
+Sinopec Canada Energy Ltd. ("SCEL" or the "Company") was incorporated under the Business Corporations Act (Alberta) and on November 27, 2023 was continued under the Business Corporations Act (British Columbia).
+The principal place of business of the Company is 112 - 4 Avenue SW, Calgary, Alberta, Canada T2P 0H3.
+The registered office of the Company is 3500 - 1133 Melville Street, P.O.
+Box 49314, Vancouver, BC, Canada V6E 4E5.